top of page

 • Where will that money go?
 The UCAN Steering Committee has approved a preliminary budget which will cover the installation and annual maintenance of Automatic License Plate Reader cameras, organization and hosting of annual neighborhood events, maintaining a website, exploring the enhancement of neighborhood open spaces, associated legal and logistical expenses and so on.
 You can see the details by clicking on this BUDGET tab.

 • What other events does UCAN envision?
 The association foresees a minimum of three neighborhood events a year.
-In addition to July 4th, UCAN would host an annual membership meeting and a neighborhood emergency preparedness event.
+In addition to July 4th, UCAN will host an annual membership meeting and a neighborhood emergency preparedness event.
 Some Steering Committee members also suggested a Halloween event, a neighborhood potluck, holiday caroling and other special gatherings, which could be added if there were sufficient association support and a consensus to hold them.

-• Who would be in charge of these security cameras?
+• Who will be in charge of these security cameras?
 For more information on the Flock camera system, please click on the SAFETY tab.
 Remember, these are not video surveillance cameras, like the ones people have installed outside their homes.
 These are special still cameras that focus on and record license plate and other information on passing vehicles.

 THE BASICS